inveniosoftware/docs-invenio-rdm/docs/customize/administration_interface.md

                 ...
 ```

-Once the file was added to webpack we can add it to the the template we are overriding.
+Once the file was added to webpack we can add it to the template we are overriding.
+The webpack configuration **must** be registered in the module entry point!

 ```html
 {% extends "invenio_administration/details.html" %}